yvesdb/jekyll-now/_drafts/2020-10-12-Build-your-own-LoRa-GPS-Tracker.md

 This article describes how to create your own GPS tracker using Pycom LoPy microcontrollers.
 You will also learn how to create your own single-channel LoRa Nano Gateway.

-Guided details and explanations are also available from IBM Developer Europe Crowdcast channel: <https://www.crowdcast.io/e/build-a-gps-tracker>
+Guided details and explanations are also available from my session recorded at the IBM Developer Europe Crowdcast channel: <https://www.crowdcast.io/e/build-a-gps-tracker>

 ![Architecture diagram]({{site.baseurl}}/images/LoRa_Architecture.png)